jwhit2020/IDS2024S/exam/README.md

-This folder contains all my exams.
+This folder contains all my exam submissions.